wilfredinni/pysheetComments/unpublished/poetry_vscode_p1/projects-poetry-vscode-p1.md

 #### [tool.poetry.dependencies]

-First is the Python version we used to create the package.
-Basically, this says that our project will be compatible with Python 3.7 and up.
-And from now on, every package we install that is meant to be used in production will be listed here.
+First is the Python version.
+Basically, our project will be compatible with Python 3.7 and up.
+Also, from now on, every package we install that is meant to be used in production will be listed here.

 #### [tool.poetry.dev-dependencies]

-Every package added in here will be used only in development, this means that they will be not included when we publish our package.
-Also, By default Poetry includes [pytest](https://docs.pytest.org/en/latest/), so we will use it to test our project.
+These packages are only for development and will not be included when we publish our project.
+Also, By default Poetry includes [Pytest](https://docs.pytest.org/en/latest/), so we will use it to test our project later on.

 ### Poetry Install

-Now, let's create our Virtual Environment and install *pytest* with the `poetry install` command:
+Now, let's create our Virtual Environment and install *Pytest* with the `poetry install` command:

 ```
 $ poetry install